amrutha-m206/Nova-Virtual-Assistant/README.md

 - `requests`
 - `cohere`

- he project also uses the following standard Python libraries:
+ The project also uses the following standard Python libraries:

 - `webbrowser`
 - `datetime`